 Men: Dress Smart

-One of the biggest clothing challenges for men with MS can be dressing in a suit for business or dinner: What to do about that stubborn tie?
+One of the biggest clothing challenges for men with MS can be wearing a suit.
+What to do about that stubborn necktie?
 The good thing is it’s trendy to wear a jacket with an open-collar shirt.
-But if you must wear one, there are clip-ons available.
+But if you must wear a tie, try a clip-on.
 Or keep your favorites tied so all you have to do is put them back on and tighten up.

 Well-tailored clothes make anyone look stylish.
 Get your clothes altered to fit you perfectly.
 Change out tricky buttons, zippers, and other hard-to-manage features.
 For example, swap Velcro for the closings on shirts and dresses.
-Find a friend who's handy with a needle, or try a dry cleaner; they often do alterations.
+Find a friend who’s handy with a needle, or try a dry cleaner that does alterations.

 Direct attention to your face with colorful scarves.
 They can be bought with pretty clasps that make them easier to put on.
-Switch in magnetic clasps and other solutions on your favorite bracelets and necklaces so they're easier to manage.
+Switch in magnetic clasps on your favorite bracelets and necklaces so they're easier to manage.

 Put Your Foot Down